Repmak/word-piece-encoder/README.md

-# SentenCPP
+# sentenCPP
 Still in development! (sorry the content below is also not done yet!)

 <br/>

 ## 1. Overview
-SentenCPP is a C++20 library designed to replicate the ease of use of the Python library `sentence-transformers`.
+sentenCPP is a C++20 library designed to replicate the ease of use of the Python library `sentence-transformers`.
 It provides an end-to-end pipeline from raw text tokenization to vector embeddings optimised for low-latency production environments where applications would otherwise be bottlenecked by Python's interpreter.

 <br/>

 ## 2. Getting Started
-This section will outline all the key details to get SentenCPP working on your machine.
+This section will outline all the key details to get sentenCPP working on your machine.

 ### 2.1 Model Compatibility
-SentenCPP supports any transformer model that uses WordPiece tokenization and follows the BERT/DistilBERT architecture exported to ONNX.
+sentenCPP supports any transformer model that uses WordPiece tokenization and follows the BERT/DistilBERT architecture exported to ONNX.
 This includes models like `all-MiniLM-L6-v2` and `bert-base-uncased`.
 Exporting to ONNX can be done using Hugging Face Optimum.
 It provides a quick and easy way of exporting models to the ONNX format.

 **Step 1**: Install the following requirements.
 ```bash